aridoza/foundational-java/functional-programming-lesson/04-optionals/README.md

 The Optional class provides 3 useful stream-like operation methods to manipulate Optionals.
 They are:

 - filter - runs a test on the Optional value based on a given predicate.
 If the predicate returns true, the Optional is returned as-is.
 If the predicate returns false, then an empty Optional is returned.
-- map - runs a computation on the Optional's unwrapped value and wraps the result of the computation in an Optional.
+- map - runs a computation on the Optional's unwrapped value and wraps the result of the computation in a new Optional, before returning.
-- flatMap - similar to the map method.
-The difference is that flatMap will first unwrap the Optional value before performing the computation.
+- flatMap - similar to the map method, except that where map operates on an Optional containing an arbitrary value, flatMap assumes the value itslef is an Optional, and will first unwrap that Optional value before performing the computation.
+This is useful in processing Streams of Optionals, you want to unwrap those Optionals before processing, so you use flatMap.

 The definitions may be a lot to digest, so let's take a look at some examples to help clear things up.